NIURoverTeam/RoverCoreOS/README.md

 You have 2 options here:
 1. Install Ubuntu's Xenial Distro (16.04.3) on a laptop or desktop
 2. Use a Virtual Machine
+3. Install Windows Subsystem for Linux (Windows only)

 If you choose to use a virtual machine, you can try running NIU Rover's prebuilt VM with ROS already installed, or you can create your own.
 The prebuilt is intended for VMWare Player 12+ running on a windows machine.